SnickerdoodleLabs/protocol/documentation/config/README.md

 26. Ceramic Node URL: OBSOLETE - NOT NECESSARY
 27. DNS SERVER ADDRESS: read txt records - proof of ownership on any domain (Cloudflare)
 28. DOMAIN Filter: sample values include regex (localhost), do not need to store in browsing history

+29. Dropbox App Key: The App Key needed to connect to dropbox
+30. Dropbox App Secret: The Secret client ID needed to connect to dropbox